Zeff020/IDAO/README.md

 # Links

-Online portal with all information from the organisers (datasets, example solutions, etc...): https://official.contest.yandex.ru/contest/10569/enter/
+Online portal with all information from the organisers (datasets, example solutions, etc...)(change the language on the display of the website by clicking the flag on the top right): https://official.contest.yandex.ru/contest/10569/enter/

 Introductory code to keras repo: https://github.com/yandexdataschool/mlhep2018/blob/master/day2-Tue/seminar-01-manual/backprop_solution.ipynb